robotnik-dev/bevy_book/README.md

 file can be applied to reveal the solution I found.
 It can be multiple solutions which will be numbered beginning with `1`.

-> Before you apply make sure that the working tree is clean with
+Before you apply make sure that the working tree is clean:

 ```bash
 git restore .